If you wear braces or you are planning to get braces for teeth strengthening, you might ask, “How often do you get your braces tightened?”

 Maybe, no one.
 Also keep in mind that, you have to make a lot of sacrifices for orthodontic treatment such as the removal of teeth for braces.
 So, you may not want to miss an appointment.

 However, if you can’t visit your orthodontist at the scheduled appointment because of another emergency or your holiday tour, you can inform him or her and make another appointment.
 At that time, be careful of your food habits and follow the instructions.

 But, don’t do it on a regular basis and never skip it completely.

 How long do your teeth hurt after getting braces tightened?

 After getting braces tightened, it may hurt for one or two days.
 You may feel mild pain and discomfort.
 You don’t need to be worried about that.
 It disappears within two to three days.

 Sometimes after adjustment, you may feel no pain and mild discomfort may present, and sometimes it may hurt only during eating hard foods.
-Follow your orthodontist instructions for the food habits for braces wearers.
+Follow your orthodontist’s instructions regarding the food habits of braces wearers.